andrewmarx/samc/index.md

 Marx, A.J., Wang, C., Sefair, J.A., Acevedo, M.A. and Fletcher, R.J., Jr. (2020), samc: an R package for connectivity modeling with spatial absorbing Markov chains.
 Ecography, 43: 518-527. [doi:10.1111/ecog.04891](https://doi.org/10.1111/ecog.04891)

+### **Version 2**

+Version 2 of the package officially removed support for various deprecated parameters in the `samc()` function.
+Deprecation warnings were provided starting in v1.4.0 of the package, along with message details and a backwards compatible implementation of the expected changes.
+Removing this backwards compatibility is a breaking change that will require some old code to be updated in order run on the latest version of the package.
+The changes needed are straightforward and mostly entail some reorganization of the input parameters for the `samc()` function.
+Some of the old functionality, primarily overriding memory safety limits, has been moved to the `samc-class` itself, and is no longer tied to the object creation.
+Redesigning the `samc()` function and removing backwards compatibility makes maintaining the package and adding new features later a substantially improved process; hopefully with only minor inconvenience to users.

 ### **Support**

 Please note that this section is for package specific queries.
 If you have questions or comments about the related published articles, contact the authors.